Milan

 A 1920s palazzo transformed into a Radisson Collection address, on the Corso Italia, a stone's throw from the Duomo.

 Le Palazzo Touring Club Milan occupies a 1926 building that was the headquarters of the Touring Club Italiano, a travellers' association founded in 1894.
-We cross a hall with stuccoed ceilings, light marble on the floor, contemporary light fixtures that dialogue with the original mouldings.
+We cross a hall with stuccoed ceilings, light marble floors, contemporary light fittings that dialogue with the original mouldings.
 The rooms mix parquet, upholstered headboards, grey stone bathrooms, some with views over the Corso Italia.
-The spa and fitness offer a rare parenthesis right in the centre, indoor pool, treatment cabins, hammam.
-The Booking score (9.1/10) reflects attentive service and a strategic location, from 458 € per night.
+The spa and fitness offer a rare respite in the city centre, indoor pool, treatment cabins, hammam.
+The Booking score (9.1/10) reflects attentive service and a strategic location, from 458 € a night.
 We appreciate the coherence between heritage and modern comfort, without ostentation ✨

 What makes this hotel unique